Insurance

 Other important things to consider before filing your superbill for reimbursement:

-• Documentation does not meet their standards
+• Documentation does not meet their internal standards.

 Some recommendations: